kolwit/com.kolwit.pickcontact/README.md

 This plugin brings up a native iOS or Android contact-picker overlay, accessing the addressbook and returning the selected contact's name, email and phone number.

+## iOS limited result
+At this moment the plugin provides a limited result for iOS.
+If you have suggestions to extend the iOS part as the Android is; you are very welcome to contribute.

 ## Usage

 Example Usage